 Devise Profile Usernames

-I have worked on several projects recently with user accounts managed by Devise, and I have been working at changing the way user profile URL's are set up and presented to the user.
-In this article I will address this task and use a few of my recent favorite gems.
+I have recently worked on several projects with user accounts managed by Devise, and I have been changing how user profile URLs are set up and presented to users.
+In this article, I will address this task and use a few of my recent favorite gems.

-TLTR: If you just want the code go grab it, and post questions or responses if you like.
+TLDR: If you, want the code, grab it and post questions or responses if you like.

 Goals